typetools/checker-framework/README.txt

  release     buildfiles for making a release

-To build the Checker Framework, run: cd checkers ant
+To build the Checker Framework, see section "Building from source" in the Checker Framework manual.
+After building the first time, you can run: cd checkers ant